TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 #### Creating a Single Page Application in Rails

 There are various Javascript frameworks to help developers implement SPA functionality.
 You have possibly heard of some of them, such as AngularJS or ReactJS.
-However, Rails has it's own solution to creating the experience of a SPA without writing Javascript.
+However, Rails has its own solution to creating the experience of a SPA without writing Javascript.
 This solution is a collection of libraries that are under the umbrella of Hotwire!

 #### Hotwire